 Let’s be honest: one of the best parts about any wedding is the food—particularly the dessert.
 And while traditional wedding cakes are still popular options for many couples, dessert tables featuring cupcakes, cookies, donuts, and more have gained serious traction in recent years.
 After all, the only thing better than one kind of sweet is several, and with a dessert bar, you get to showcase all your favorite goodies in a gorgeous display that matches the vibe of your wedding.

 “Adorning your dessert table with decor and floral installations can be a lovely way to elevate your overall reception space,” says wedding expert Becca Atchison.
 “When you incorporate your dessert table into the overall design plan, it lends itself to a more cohesive look and beautiful focal point for the space.”

 If you’re considering featuring a dessert table at your venue, we’ve rounded up the best decor ideas to make your big day as sweet as can be.

 Read on for the best dessert table decor.

-Calculs “How Sweet It Is To Be Loved By You” Wedding Sign
+Calculs "How Sweet It Is to Be Loved by You" Wedding Sign

 An elegant and romantic addition to any dessert table, this acrylic sign fittingly reads “How sweet it is to be loved by you” in pretty calligraphy text.
 It comes with nails for standing and rope for hanging—two great options for displaying it alongside whatever sweet treats you choose.

-A Wild Bloom Printables Cupcake Menu Sign
+A Wild Bloom Designs Cupcake Menu Sign